Why is it essential to wash your Locks properly?

 - purifying plant extracts

-These ingredients cleanse effectively without suffocating the hair fiber.
+These ingredients clean effectively without suffocating the hair fiber.

 Ingredients to absolutely avoid

-To avoid white residue and bad odors, avoid:
+To avoid white residues and bad odors, avoid:

 - ❌ silicones